KxSystems/docs/docs/license/gcp-insights.md

     ensure that they are compliant with the terms of the Agreement with the third party.
-Under no circumstances, is Kx liable for any third-party software operated or used by User or any failure by User to install the correct version of such third party software.
-User shall indemnify and hold Kx harmless against all third-party claims suits or proceedings against Kx in respect of User’s use of third-party software or Dependencies.
+Under no circumstances, is Kx liable for any third-party software operated or used by User or any failure by User to install the correct version of such third-party software.
+User shall indemnify and hold Kx harmless against all third-party claims, suits, or proceedings against Kx in respect of User’s use of third-party software or Dependencies.

-7.  **Interoperability.** User acknowledges that KX Insights™ may interoperate with third-party software or APIs may depend on the continuing availability of such third-party APIs or software.
+7.  **Interoperability**.
+User acknowledges that KX Insights™ may interoperate with third-party software or APIs may depend on the continuing availability of such third-party APIs or software.
 Kx may need to update, change or modify KX Insights™